todc/todc-bootstrap/README.md

 ## Copyright and license

-Copyright 2011-2014 Tim O'Donnell under [the MIT license](http://www.opensource.org/licenses/mit-license.php).
+Copyright 2011-2014 Tim O'Donnell.
+Code released under [the MIT license](http://www.opensource.org/licenses/mit-license.php).
+Docs released under [Creative Commons](docs/LICENSE).

 **NOTE** This project was previously and incorrectly licensed under the Public Domain.
 It has now been changed to be compatible with Bootstrap's current license.